donomii/throff/README.md

 that will rebuild the hash when EVALed.
 Key order is not guaranteed unless the underlying implementation provides for it.

+Handling nested hashes is currently too difficult, I will be redesigning this soon.

 ### Wrappers

 Wrappers manage native datastructures.
 There are no guarantees or guidelines